 The Obelisk of Aksum measuring 24.6 meters in height was stolen by the Italian army during the short occupation period in 1937.
 On Mussolini’s personal orders, they shipped it to Rome.
 After a long diplomatic dispute between the two countries, the obelisk finally came home in 2005.
 It was reinstalled in Aksum in 2008.

-The oldest obelisks (dating up to 5.000 years BC) one can find at Gudit Stelae Field, just across the Queen of Sheba’s Palace.
+The oldest obelisks (dating up to 5.000 years BC) one can find at Gudit Stelae Field, just across from the Queen of Sheba’s Palace.
 One of these roughly carved stones is believed to mark the queen’s grave.

 When in Aksum, make sure to pay the visit to the Danakil Depression, the hottest place on Earth where people still live!